Luo Ruiqing: Biography

 At the Eighth National Congress of the Chinese Communist Party in 1956, he was elected a member of the Central Committee and its Secretariat, and Secretary-General of the Central Military Commission.
 He was also elected a Vice-Premier of the State Council in 1959.

 After Huang Kecheng was removed from his posts along with Peng Dehuai in 1959, Luo replaced him as chief of the Joint Staff.
-However, Luo began to drift away from Lin Biao, drawing closer to He Long and eventually He's ally Liu Shaoqi, whom Mao increasingly distrusted.
+However, Luo began to drift away from Lin Biao, drawing closer to He Long, and eventually to his ally Liu Shaoqi, whom Mao increasingly distrusted.
 In order to remove Liu, Mao needed to wrestle the military away from Liu's supporters, and exploited the dissatisfaction of other military leaders with a distribution of power that favoured Luo Ruiqing, who by 1965 occupied thirteen important positions within the People's Liberation Army.

 During the early stages of the Cultural Revolution, he was branded as part of the "Peng-Luo-Lu-Yang Anti-Party Clique" (with Peng Zhen, Lu Dingyi, and Yang Shangkun).
 In October 1968, Luo was relieved of all his posts.
 After criticism sessions, he attempted suicide by jumping from the third floor of a building in the Jingxi Hotel, leaving behind a suicide note that declared the correctness of the party.
 However, he survived with both legs broken.
 This was seen as proof of his guilt, and he received further public criticism after he recovered.
 He was hospitalized several times in the following years and had his left leg amputated in 1969.

 Luo was rehabilitated by Mao during a meeting of the Central Military Commission in 1975, when Mao realized that Lin Biao had fabricated a case against the former general.
 In 1977, Luo was elected to the 11th Central Committee and regained his post as CMC Secretary-General.

 Luo died on August 3, 1978, while in West Germany for medical treatment.